Corporate Management 45-870

 Advanced Economic Analysis 47-901

 This course explores relationships between economic theory, identification, estimation and econometric practice.
-It develops structural approaches for analyzing large cross sectional and longitudinal data sets, by exploiting restrictions derived from the equilibrium dynamic outcomes of economic theory.
+It develops structural approaches for analyzing large cross sectional and longitudinal data sets, by exploiting restrictions derived from the equilibrium dynamic outcomes in individual discrete choice optimization problems and non-cooperative games.
 We investigate empirical content, characterize identification, evaluate alternative estimators and testing procedures, as well as consider counterfactuals.
-The topics we cover include individual discrete and continuous optimization problems, non-cooperative games, optimal contracting, auctions, market microstructure and competitive equilibrium.
+There are three segments.
+The first analyzes approaches to dynamic discrete choice models, the second applies them to lifecycle models in labor economics and product innovation, while the third is an investigation into the econometrics of optimal contracting.